GaboFlo/IDNConsensus/README.md

 Using a consensus of cameras we detect a robot intruder (like a cell intruder) and estimate its position, then we send robots towards the estimated position (like antibodies neutralizing the threat).

-This project is a colaboration between CentraleSupelec french engineering school and US students at the Rogers University.
+This project is a collaboration between CentraleSupélec French engineering school and US students at the Rogers University.

 ## Installation